vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 --- abstract

 This document defines a YANG data model for network diagnosis on-demand using Operations, Administration, and Maintenance (OAM) tests.
-This document defines both 'oam-unitary-test' and 'oam-test-sequence' data models to enable on-demand activation of network diagnosis procedures.
+This document defines both 'oam-unitary-test' and 'oam-test-sequence' data models to enable activation of network diagnosis procedures.

 --- middle